evilc3/Qubitrics_NER/README.md

   </tr>
  </table>

-Model Selection:
+**Model Selection:**
 Final model selection : Small Lstm since the accuracy difference is only 1%  between the Deep or Big Lstm but the size (storage) difference is abt 3x and training time is also doubled.
 This will be a good model to deploy.

 Sadly, The bert model is out of the question as the accuracy is low, size is very huge, and difficult to train on free and get desirable results on colab gpus.

-7. Final Conclusions.
+# 7. Final Conclusions.

-A large part of the compitetion goes into dataset creation, cleaning, and making sure no. errors are there in the prepared dataset.
+1. A large amount of work goes into dataset creation, cleaning, and making sure no. errors are there in the prepared dataset.
+2. Using Character level classification I thing has worked better then token level.